 Once the sample has been separated and transferred an often-overlooked, control is to perform a membrane stain, which I discussed in a previous post.
 Ponceau S staining is a great validation technique to check transfer efficiency, but samples should also look broadly similar if equal amounts of sample have been loaded.
-With modern image acquisition hardware and analysis techniques it is also possible to perform total-protein (R) based quantification using Ponceau S (R), Coomassie blue (R) and stain-free methods (R).
+With today’s modern image acquisition hardware and analysis techniques, it is also possible to perform total-protein (R) based quantification using Ponceau S (R), Coomassie blue (R) and stain-free methods (R).

-Most of us have a favourite which we use rain or shine with beta-actin and GAPDH being perennial choices.
-However, consideration of tissue type, protein of interest localisation and size should always be performed as there are numerous examples in the literature which demonstrate that loading controls can and do vary widely (R,R,R).
+Most of us have a favorited which we use rain or shine with beta-actin and GAPDH being perennial choices.
+However, consideration of tissue type, protein of interest localization and size should always be performed, as there are numerous examples in literature that demonstrate how loading controls can and do vary widely (R,R,R).

 Antibody controls in Western blotting

 This is partly due to the separation of proteins during electrophoresis which makes determining antibody specificity much easier.
-However, it is always worth considering introducing controls for important validations, particularly for blots which will be quantified.
+It is always worth considering introducing controls for important validations, particularly for Western blots you want to quantify.

-Positive and Negative
+Positive and Negative Controls

 Positive controls are the most widely used in Western blotting and there are several types available.
 Full length recombinant proteins make an ideal positive control as they should separate identically to the natural protein and can also be used as standards for further quantification if a standard curve is generated.

-Secondary Only and Isotype Controls
+Secondary-only and Isotype Controls

 Isotype controls perform a similar function, in checking for non-specific binding, but rather focus on the binding of the constant region (Fc) of the primary antibody, rather than the paratope.
 This test is particularly important for lysates which may be rich in immune cells which often feature Fc receptors, or heavily degraded samples where non-specific biding can occur.